Table of Contents

 Modified cellulose and pure cellulose are different in their chemical compositions.
 They are components of the plant cell wall and have no odour or taste.
 It is crystalline in nature and does not dissolve water and other solvents.
-Termites and herbivores animals, like humans, lack the enzyme too.
+Termites and herbivorous animals lack the enzyme for cellulose digestion.

-The rumen is the first stomach where ingested food containing cellulose is stored temporarily and later regurgitated to chew their cud.
+The rumen is the first compartment where ingested food containing cellulose is stored temporarily and later regurgitated to chew their cud.
 They are able to digest cellulose because of the presence of bacteria and enzymes in the rumen where anaerobic bacterial digestion occurs.
 A by-product of this type of digestion releases methane which is foul-smelling and causes the destruction of the ozone layer of the Earth.

 See also: Role Of Digestive Enzymes

 The presence of beta acetal linkages in cellulose makes it different from starch and is a deciding factor in its digestibility.
-Humans lack the enzyme required to breakdown the linkages.
+Humans lack the enzyme required to break down the linkages.
 Furthermore, it forms a major part of the human diet from plant foods.

 Related Links: Human Digestive System